 When acquiring Flint Group’s nyloflex® Xpress Processor through Anderson & Vreeland, converters not only garner full support and service from Flint Group, but also the resources of the A&V Technologies Team.
 Led by Jessica Harrell, the Team’s depth of knowledge and hands-on experience future-proofs your business because the Team understands what customers are doing today—and what they want to do tomorrow.

-“The A&V Technology Team’s skill set, knowledge and understanding of converters’ needs creates a terrific synergy with Flint Group’s expertise,” says Sawa.
+“The A&V Technology Team’s skill set, knowledge, and understanding of converters’ needs create a terrific synergy with Flint Group’s expertise,” says Sawa.
 “Converters who take advantage of the combined knowledge of the two companies simply become better at what they do.
 It is a combination that raises the bar.”

 nyloflex® is a registered trademark of Flint Group.